pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  1. Enable the bank transfer plugin.
  2. Choose the type of bank account (SEPA or other)
- 3. Enter mandatory info on the bank trasnfer settings page
+ 3. Enter mandatory info on the bank transfer settings page
  4. Make optional adjustments
  5. Enable payment via bank transfer
  6. Monitor incoming payments and mark them as complete manually **or** regularly import a digital bank statement